How to start a habit with a healthy attitude ~ Have you ever wondered about your approach to habits and where it came from or if you can change?

 Hey, [people] I got this great idea for a new [habit] it might be a better way to [add non-traditional habit] hold your breath and wait for it…

 “Darling, we do it this way, our; [family, workplace, club, heritage] have been doing this for […], and this is what WE do.
 Don’t rock the boat/house/group.
 We like to do it this way, well, just because we all do.
 There’s a good girl.
 Let’s talk about this later/another time/never.”

-Trained by the resident expert on all imposed [habits] before you had any power [not necessarily your real mother probably a narcissistic boss/control freak colleague]
+Trained by the resident expert on all imposed [habits] before you had any power [not necessarily your [real] mother, probably a narcissistic boss/sister/control freak colleague]

 I’m far too busy to try something new, I got this to do, and this, and this.
 And don’t forget I have to do that.
 It’s just silly to think I have time to learn how to make a new habit.
 Everyone needs me, and when you’re as busy as me, it’s not possible.
 I will think about it in fifteen years.

 At last!
-My new beautiful affirmation of the word habit.
-After all its just a little word and rhymes with rabbit.
-It deserves a better.
+We have my new beautiful habit attitude affirmation.
+After all, habit just a little word and rhymes with rabbit.
+It deserves better.

 It’s a new choice, and it’s not a big deal.
 I know it may feel wobbly.
 But have a spark of excited anticipation and hope it will be a good fit for the life I want to create.